DonczewLab/ChEC-Seq_Analysis/README.md

 ## 4) Tools & Modules

-This Snakemake pipeline relies on:
+This pipeline uses the following tools via HPC environment modules:

 - **FastQC** for read quality checks
 - **MultiQC** for summarizing FastQC reports
 - **BBDuk** (in **BBMap**) for adapter trimming